Pituq Community Foundation

 People everywhere are losing jobs and income, and Lombok as an island heavily dependent on tourism, now has empty hotels and deserted beaches with thousands of employees left without means to support themselves.
 The lack of tourism has also affected the farmers, shops, spas, transportation companies and so many other business fields that are depending on the tourism for a steady income.
 The elderly population who are the most vulnerable of infecting the corona virus are often depending on their families to support them but now, that support may not be there.

-Pituq Community Foundation has cancelled all workshops, school lessons and any regular activities since early March, but still keep working to find ways to support the local communities.
+Pituq Community Foundation keeps working to find ways to support the local communities.
 A Shop & Drop Service has been set up for people who want to avoid going to busy markets or shops and the foundation has employed tailors to make reusable respiratory masks which are sold and the profit goes to donating masks to the most vulnerable communities.
-Care packages containing the masks, rice and hygiene products are being assembled.
+Care packages containing the masks, rice and hygiene products have been distributed to nearly 1,000 families and educational material has been given to nearly 600 children.
 If you would like to support this work, please contact us or donate to support our effort to help the local community.

 Pituq Community Foundation is a non-profit organization that supports less fortunate children, families and elderly people in Lombok, Indonesia.